percivalho/Week5-Schedule-Input/README.md

 ![Past Present Future](assets/images/textareas.png)

-on clicking the save button after input the task, a message is displayed out.
+on clicking the save button after input the task, a message is displayed out and faded out in 3 seconds.

 ![Saved Message](assets/images/message.png)